devsim/devsim/paper/paper.md

 # Statement of need

 `DEVSIM` is TCAD device simulation package written in C++, with a Python front end.
 It is capable of simulating 1-D, 2-D and 3-D structures with models describing advanced physical effects [@devsim:home].
 Software with TCAD simulation capabilities have existed in commercial and academic research tools for quite some time.
-The number of open source offerings, meeting the Open Source OSI definition [@OSI:2007], has been growing [@cogenda; @charon; @solcore].
+The number of open source offerings, meeting the open source definition (OSD) [@OSI:2007], has been growing [@cogenda; @charon; @solcore].

 Due to the expanse of TCAD simulation algorithms and models, it is important to note that this software fits into the class of continuum PDE based solvers for drift-diffusion semiconductor simulation [@Selberherr].  `DEVSIM` is intended to compare directly with the commercial TCAD offerings, such as Sentaurus Device from Synopsys, or the Victory Device Simulator from Silvaco.
 The identifying factors for this class of software are: